ubidzz/Synix-Control-Panel/README.md

 ---

 ## 🏗️ Architectural Style & Design Patterns
-Synix is built with a focus on modularity, thread safety, and low-latency execution.

-### **Engine-Driven Singleton Architecture**
-The application utilizes a **Singleton Engine Pattern**, ensuring a single, centralized source of truth for all server operations.
-By separating the UI client from the core processing logic, Synix prevents race conditions and ensures that state-heavy operations—such as updates or backups—remain atomic and synchronized.
+* **Engine-Driven Singleton Architecture: Utilizes a centralized source of truth for all server operations, separating the UI client from core processing logic to eliminate race conditions and keep background backups/updates atomic.**

-### **Asynchronous Event-Driven Execution**
-Built on the **Task-based Asynchronous Pattern (TAP)**, Synix ensures a non-blocking user experience.
-Heavy I/O operations, including SteamCMD downloads and network telemetry, are executed on background threads.
-The UI remains responsive while the engine reacts to lifecycle events.
+* **Asynchronous Event-Driven Execution: Built on the Task-based Asynchronous Pattern (TAP) for a non-blocking user experience during heavy I/O operations like SteamCMD downloads.**

-### **Resource-Aware Middleware**
-Synix acts as a deterministic middleware layer between the Operating System and the Game Engine.
-Its **Resource Guard** logic calculates system headroom in real-time, enforcing a 5GB RAM safety buffer and an 85% CPU throttle to maintain host stability.
+* **Resource-Aware Middleware Resource-Aware Middleware: Calculates system headroom in real-time, enforcing safety buffers and CPU throttles to maintain host stability.**

 ---

+## 💾 Quick Install (Winget)
+Installing Synix Control Panel via winget handles the application installation, start menu shortcuts, and registers it to your Windows Apps list automatically.
+You can run these commands from Command Prompt (cmd) or PowerShell.

+To install:
+* **`winget install synix`**

+To uninstall:
+* **`winget uninstall synix`**

+**(Note: Synix can also be uninstalled directly from the standard Windows Apps list settings).**

+---

-## 🛡️ Security & Installation Notes
+## 🛡️ Security & SmartScreen Notes
 Because Synix is a specialized tool developed for the community, you may encounter Windows security prompts during your first launch.

 > **Note on Digital Signatures:**
-> Synix is currently a new, independent project and does not yet have a paid Microsoft Digital Signature.
-This often triggers **Windows SmartScreen** or **Smart App Control**.
+Because Synix is an independently developed community tool without a paid Microsoft Digital Signature, you may encounter Windows security prompts:
 >
-> * **Windows SmartScreen:** Click `More Info` -> `Run Anyway`.
+> * **Windows SmartScreen:** Click `More Info` -> `Run Anyway`.**
-> * **Windows 11 Smart App Control (SAC):** If your system has Smart App Control enabled, it may block unsigned executables entirely.
-You may need to set Smart App Control to 'Evaluation' or 'Off' to run independent community tools like Synix.
+> * **Smart App Control (SAC): If enabled on Windows 11, strict SAC policies may require setting evaluation mode to run independent community apps.**
 >
-> **Rest Assured:** Synix is a **No-Admin** tool.
-It does not require or request UAC/Administrative privileges, meaning it cannot modify your system registry or protected Windows files.
+> **Rest Assured:** Synix is designed to respect system safety boundaries while providing robust management features.

 ---

-## 💾 Winget install
-Installing Synix Control Panel with winget dose use a installer so that it can be added to the start menu and the Installed apps list.

-* **`winget install synix`**
-* **`winget uninstall synix`** or from the computer App List
-* Synix will be downloaded, installed and can be found in the start menu after it installed.

----

 ## 🛡️ Synix Network Guard
 A specialized security module designed to protect the host's global network interface from saturation and resource exhaustion.

-* **Global Interface Monitoring:** Tracks total bandwidth (Bytes/s) across the primary network adapter, identifying surges that exceed normal gameplay thresholds.
+* **Global Interface Monitoring:** Tracks total bandwidth across the primary network adapter, identifying surges that exceed normal gameplay thresholds.
 * **Heuristic Attack Analysis:** Differentiates between legitimate player spikes and malicious floods by cross-referencing network traffic with CPU interrupt levels.
 * **SteamCMD Awareness:** Intelligent logic prevents false positives during game installations or updates by monitoring active SteamCMD processes.
-* **Critical Service Alerts:** Triggers a system-wide "Network Guard" MessageBox that identifies a DDoS attack even when the user is tabbed out.
+* **Critical Service Alerts:** Triggers a system-wide "Network Guard" alert that identifies network issues even when the user is tabbed out.

 ---

 ## 🛡️ Core Philosophy: User-Mode Sovereignty
-Synix is engineered to protect both the game server and the host operating system without requiring elevated privileges.
+Synix is engineered to protect both the game server and the host operating system efficiently.
-* **Non-Invasive Execution:** Operates entirely within `C:\Synix`, ensuring zero modifications to Windows registry hives or protected system directories.
+* **Non-Invasive Execution:** Operates entirely within its dedicated root structure, ensuring clean file organization..
-* **Sanitized {Identity} Isolation:** Every server is containerized using a unique {Identity} string to avoid collisions and "Space in Path" errors.
+* **Sanitized Identity Isolation:** Every server is containerized using a unique identifier string to avoid collisions and path errors.
 * **Portable Infrastructure:** The entire ecosystem is file-path independent.
 Move your root directory to any drive (SSD/NVMe), and the engine self-heals its internal pointers.

 ---

 ## 🧠 The Synix Engine: Professional Automation
-The core engine is a **Modular Singleton** that manages the server lifecycle with proactive intelligence.

 ### **Proactive Hardware Stewardship (Resource Guard)**
-Optimized for high-performance architectures (benchmarked on **Ryzen 9 / 96GB RAM** environments), Synix protects system stability:
+Optimized for high-performance architectures (benchmarked on Ryzen 9 / 96GB RAM environments):
-* **The 5GB Safety Buffer:** Synix calculates available headroom by reserving a strict 5GB RAM overhead for Windows 11 kernel processes.
+* **The 5GB Safety Buffer:** Reserves strict RAM overhead for Windows kernel processes.
-* **85% CPU Ingress Throttle:** The engine blocks new server launches if global CPU utilization exceeds 85% to ensure smooth performance for active players.
+* **85% CPU Ingress Throttle:** Blocks new server launches if global CPU utilization exceeds safe limits.
-* **Interactive Telemetry:** A 60-second real-time history graph tracks hardware health with deep-dive **Resource History** diagnostics.
+* **Interactive Telemetry:** Real-time history tracking hardware health and diagnostics.

 ### **Autonomous Process Health (Watchdog)**
-* **Heartbeat Monitoring:** Synix monitors process loop health to detect hangs.
-If a process is unresponsive for >60 seconds, the engine initiates a recovery sequence.
+* Heartbeat Monitoring: Monitors process loop health.
+If a server becomes unresponsive for >60 seconds, the engine initiates a recovery sequence.
-* **Staged Termination:** Sends a 'Safe Close' signal for world-saves, triggering a `taskkill` only if the process remains stubborn.
+* Staged Termination: Sends a `Safe Close` signal for clean world-saves before enforcing a fallback process termination if necessary.

 ---

 ## 🌐 Elite Networking & Connectivity
-Synix solves the "Hidden Server" mystery with a proprietary two-tier diagnostic suite.
 * **Local vs. WAN Probing:** Verifies LAN IP binding and Public WAN NAT Table forwarding.
 * **NAT Hairpinning Awareness:** Detects router loopback limitations and guides users to the correct connection IP.
 * **A2S Telemetry:** Uses A2S_INFO protocols to query player counts and metadata without impacting server performance.
-* **AppID Synchronization:** Dynamically manages `steam_appid.txt` to ensure correct Steam API handshakes for titles like ARK, Rust, Soulmask.
+* **AppID Synchronization:** Dynamically manages steam_appid.txt to ensure correct Steam API handshakes for titles like ARK, Rust, Soulmask, and Dune: Awakening.

 ---